🔗Introduction

 tar -xpf /usr/freebsd-dist/base.txz

-tar -xpf /usr/freebsd-dist/lib32.txz # Optional if you need 32-bit compatibility
+tar -xpf /usr/freebsd-dist/lib32.txz # optional

 if_bridge_load="YES"